745764716/hellowworld/ICLR Rebuttbal.md

 Q1: The main search problem of optimal coefficient for OOD scoring is remained as a hyperparameter search, which may constrain the practicality of the proposed score and How to choose $p$.

 A1: Thank your for your advice.
-At first, we believe that it is reasonable and necessaru to search optimal norm coefficient $p$ since the feature distribution of different datasets produced by different network acchitecture does not necessarily same.
-We also find that a marjotiy of post-hoc OOD detection methods [a,b,] come with seaching one (or more) hyparameters, their seached hyparameters varies across datasets.
+At first, we believe that it is reasonable and necessaru to search optimal norm coefficient $p$ since the feature distribution of different datasets produced by different network acchitecture tends to differ from each other.
+We also find that sota post-hoc OOD detection methods [a,b,c,d,e,f,g,h,i] come with seaching one (or more) hyparameters, their seached hyparameters varies across datasets.

+[a] Extremely simple activation shaping for out-of-distribution detection.
+ICLR 2023 [b] LINe: Out-of-Distribution Detection by Leveraging Important Neurons.
+CVPR 2023 [c] Out-of-distribution detection with deep nearest neighbors.
+ICML 2022.
+[d] Dice: Leveraging sparsification for out-of-distribution detection.
+ECCV 2022

 Q2: For long-tailed OOD detection when the ID training data exhibits an imbalanced class distribution, I guess the accuracy of the importance sampling-based estimation may decrease given a limited number of tail-class predictions.
 Elaborate why their method still outperforms in the long-tailed scenarios.